yell/boltzmann-machines/README.md

 * *different types of stochastic layers and RBMs*: implement new type of stochastic units or create new RBM from existing types of units;
 * *predefined stochastic layers*: Bernoulli, Multinomial, Gaussian;
 * *predefined RBMs*: Bernoulli-Bernoulli, Bernoulli-Multinomial, Gaussian-Bernoulli;
-* initialize weights randomly, or from `np.ndarray`s or from another RBM;
+* initialize weights randomly, from `np.ndarray`-s or from another RBM;
 * can be modified for greedy layer-wise pretraining of DBM (see [notes](#tex-notes) or [**[1]**](#1) for details);
 * *visualizations in Tensorboard* (hover images for details) and more:
 <p align="center">